List of Ligue 1 top scorers

 Delio Onnis has scored the most goals in Ligue 1.

 The following is the list of players who scored over 100 goals in French Ligue 1, during its history starting from the 1932–33 season.
 Roger Courtois was the first player to reach both 100 and 200 goals in Ligue 1.
 Hervé Revelli became the all-time top scorer in 1975–76 before Delio Onnis overtook him in 1980–81 and has held the honour since.

-The most recent player to score their hundredth goal in Ligue 1 was Kevin Gameiro on 16 March 2024.
-Of the active players still in Ligue 1, Florian Thauvin is closest to making the list with 87 goals.
+The most recent player to score their hundredth goal in Ligue 1 was Florian Thauvin on 29 August 2026.
+Of the active players still in Ligue 1, Ludovic Ajorque and Amine Gouiri are the closest to joining the list with 68 and 67 goals, respectively.